lammps/lammps/doc/src/Howto_cac.rst

 such a scenario the use of the CAC method will remove the unnecessary detail while providing a seamless non-local force description for both the coarse-grained and the atomically resolved regions.
-Other exploitations include the ability to simulate the nucleation and propagation of dislocations and cracks between finite elements; in both cases the displacement fields associated with the dislocation core or crack tip are approximated.
+Other advantages include the ability to simulate the nucleation and propagation of dislocations and cracks between finite elements; in both cases the displacement fields associated with the dislocation core or crack tip are approximated.
 Nonetheless, such defects can be nucleated